FelixWeichselgartner/Minesweeper/README.md

-# Minesweeper clone in Java
+## Minesweeper clone in Java

 A simple Minesweeper clone in Java with no sprites

-# What I Learned
+## What I Learned

 * MouseListener in Java
 * Usage of CheckStyle

+## Copyright

+Copyright (c) 2019 Felix Weichselgartner

+All rights reserved.

+contact: info@felix-weichselgartner.de